 If you live in a densely populated urban area, like Chicago or New York, you’re probably all-too-familiar with how chaotic and occasionally dangerous traffic can be.
 With taxis ducking and weaving in and out of lanes at high speed, pedestrians jay-walking and doing their darnedest to cross busy roads, and the crowded nature of the roads themselves, with cars often stacked bumper to bumper, the city can be a treacherous place to drive.
-It’s easy to get into an accident, especially if a commercial vehicle operator isn’t paying attention, other drivers are in a hurry, or you’re a character in a Final Destination film.
+According to the experts at the Cloverleaf Driving Schools Port Coquitlam always make sure to get the right driving lessons from a reputable school if you don’t have a driver’s license yet.
+But for those who have, it’s easy to get into an accident, especially if a commercial vehicle operator isn’t paying attention, other drivers are in a hurry, or you’re a character in a Final Destination film.

 Fortunately, there are ways to drive defensively in these kinds of environments, practices that you can adopt to respond quickly and safely when that car to your right unpredictably cuts into your lane.
 Putting aside preventative measures like making sure you have the proper insurance, these tips will help you feel comfortable driving in the city and responding to threats to your safety as they present themselves.

 Here are a few good rules of thumb to keep in mind for the next time you venture into the concrete jungle.

 Drivers in any environment should have at least a basic knowledge of what’s going on around them at all times, but the city requires a more keen eye.
 Drivers in urban environments may cut into your lane without warning, often drive and park bumper-to-bumper, and traffic jams are frequent enough that there is little margin for error.
 Being aware of your surroundings is absolutely key to staying safe while driving in a city, as well as being quick to react when something goes wrong.